laggardkernel/dash-docsets/README.md

 ## Why

 - There's still no way to load custom CSS in Dash.
-I need to modify the styles by myself.
+Need to modify the styles by myself.
-- Some of the user contributed docsets are far from the criterion of [Docset Contribution Checklist](https://github.com/Kapeli/Dash-User-Contributions/wiki/Docset-Contribution-Checklist), especially those with sidebar, github banner, decoration images, etc.
+- Some of the user contributed docsets are far from the criterion of [Docset Contribution Checklist][docset-contribution-checklist], especially those with sidebar, github banner, decoration images, etc.
-- It's not a good idea to submit to [Dash-User-Contributions repo](https://github.com/Kapeli/Dash-User-Contributions) with flavored docsets but not the vanilla ones.
+- It's not a good idea to submit to [dash-user-contributions][dash-user-contributions] with flavored docsets but not the vanilla ones.
 - I need a place to share these docsets.

 ## Docset Feeds